cdap-guides/cdap-flow-guide/README.md

 }
 ```

-Next, we create a Flow, which is composed of two flowlets, the Parser and Tracker.
+Next, we create a Flow, which is composed of two Flowlets, the `Parser` and `Tracker`.
-The parser reads from the stream, and the counter reads from the parser.
+The parser reads from the stream, and the tracker then reads from the parser.
-We will set the number of Tracker instances to 2.
+We will set the number of `Tracker` instances to two.
-This means that there will be 2 separate Trackers running, all taking turns reading what the Parser outputs.
+This means that there will be two separate `Trackers` running, each taking turns reading what the Parser outputs.
-You want to do this if a single Parser can output more quickly than a single Tracker can process.
+You want to do this if a single `Parser` can output more quickly than a single `Tracker` can process.

 ``` {.sourceCode .java}
 public class DiskPerformanceFlow implements Flow {